-Anna is currently a Visiting Scholar in Philosophy at UC Berkeley.
-She is studying the role of mental imagery and visualization in the philosophy of mind, a project informed both by her dissertation research on the role of visualization in Chinese religions and by her examination of imagery used for mental and physiological transformation in birth as a rite of passage.
+Anna is currently a Visiting Scholar at the Institute of Buddhist Studies in Berkeley.
+She has recently completed her first book, Imagery, Ritual, and Birth: Ontology Between the Sacred and the Secular (Lexington Books, January 2019), and is also studying the role of mental imagery and visualization in the philosophy of mind, a project informed both by her dissertation research on the role of visualization in Chinese religions and by her examination of imagery used for mental and physiological transformation in birth as a rite of passage.
 She has used visualization during the births of both of her children (Kieran and Montserrat).
 Giving birth to her first child, Kieran, had a profound impact on her life, and she began this blog in 2010 when 3 months pregnant with her second child, Montserrat.

 Anna holds a Ph.D. in Religious Studies (UC Santa Barbara), an M.A. in Art History (UC Santa Barbara), and a B.A. in Philosophy (New York University).